kontent-ai/kontent-ai.github.io/docs/articles/Guidelines-for-Kontent.ai-related-tools.md

 If you follow this recommendation, we can provide you with aggregated analytic data about your tool's usage later on.

+## Naming convension

+You can also use the [official Naming Conventions by Kontent.ai if you want(./Naming-conventions.md#tagging)

 ---

 If you have any additional questions or comments, you can contact us directly at devrel@kontent.ai.